Secret Management

 Lazy Resolution

-, it returns a reference to the secret rather than the actual value.
-The secret is only resolved to its actual value when it's used in a context that requires a simple value (string, boolean, number, date).
-This enables several powerful features:
+SecretProviderGet returns a reference, not the actual value.
+The secret is resolved only when used as a simple value (string, number, boolean).
+This means:

-- Enhanced security: Secret values are not stored in memory until they're actually needed.
+- Reduced memory exposure: Secret values aren't held in memory until actually needed.

 Obfuscation